 Please click on the relevant links below to access or download the application and reporting forms.

-- If you have never received funding from the ApexHi Charitable Trust, please note that applications are closed and will open in February 2018.
+- If you have never received funding from the ApexHi Charitable Trust, please note that applications are closed and will open on 01 March 2018.
 Should you have applied for phase 1 application and are successful, we will then be in touch to invite you to apply using the full application form.